MarkYapp/Java-Mastercourse/notes.md

 ## Interfaces

+- An interface's primary purpose is abstraction - decoupling the "what" from the "how"
 - An interface specifies methods that a particular class that implements the interface must implement
 - The interface is abstract, meaning there's no code for the methods, only the method names and parameters.
 Instead, the actual method code goes in the implementing class
 - The result is that interfaces provide a common behavior that can be used by several classes to standardize how they're used